msmink01/multi-cow-lameness-detection/README.md

 <h6>† Top1 Accuracy refers to the percentage of samples for which the top predicted class is the correct label.</h6>

-#### Discussion & Next Steps
+### Discussion & Next Steps

 We see that end-to-end video action recognition has a lot of trouble with spotting lameness.
 I3D is pretrained on human actions which are often obvious from a single frame or a few frames, thus its 32 resized frame sampling strategy is effective.
 In our case, fine-grained (frame-by-frame) temporal relationships are necessary to identify lameness, which I3D's 32 resized frame sampling strategy can't deal with effectively.
 Furthermore, I3D must learn to deal with a lot of variability in each scene including cow positions, cow colorings, and cow occlusion.
 Perhaps controlling the sampling strategy to be more fine-grained could improve I3D's performance, but we simply don't have enough data to teach an I3D model how to handle this fine-grained temporal information while also being robust to scene variabilities.
 Thus, we look into approaches that abstract away the scene variabilities to hopefully focus on the important temporal information that can signify lamenesse in a cow.
 These dimensionality reduction approaches also have the added benefit of likely being much faster than I3D.

-### Multi-Cow Localization + Classification
+## 2. Multi-Cow Localization + Classification

 In order to abstract away scene variabilities such as coloring, extraneous behavior, occlusion, and surroundings, we leveraged a two step approach.
 We first localize and track important features of a cow over time and then, based on that sequence of tracked features, predict lameness for that localized cow.

-#### Pose Estimation + Tracking: YoloV8L-Pose + BoT-SORT
+### Pose Estimation + Tracking

 We first localize a cow using pose estimation with keypoints.
 This step removes any extraneous information about the surroundings of the cow and allows the downstream classification model to only focus on a set of features important to the lameness classification.
+Then, we track these features across the input frames, allowing the downstream classification model to learn fine-grained temporal relationships between the extracted features to hopefully classify lameness.

-##### Data Annotation
+#### Data Annotation

 We randomly select 1,015 frames from our source footage and label four keypoints with optional occlusion or out-of-frame flags per cow present in the frame using CVAT.
 The four keypoints we chose to label were: